-Go to View or add terms and select the terms you want to tag, by checking the boxes next to them.
-Then got to the bottom of the page, choose Add tags to selection and write the name of the tag in the box, which can be an existing tag or a new one.
+Go to Terms and select the terms you want to tag, by checking the boxes next to them.
+Then go to the bottom of the page, choose Add tags to selection and write the name of the tag in the box, which can be an existing tag or a new one.

 Select the desired tag from the top left drop-down menu, in order to view in the language page only the terms that have been tagged that way.

 While on a language page, select Export > Advanced Options and click on the filters you want to apply for export.
 It will generate a file containing the terms and translations grouped by the selected tag(s).

 How to remove tags

 You can remove the tags set on a term or on a group of terms in the user interface in the Terms page.
 Select the Remove Tags from Selection option in the dropdown menu and pressing Go.
 Must have at least one tag to see this option.

 This API method also allows you to remove tags.

 1) All of POEditor's integrations with Git hosting platforms support tags.
 You can find out here how to use tags this way.

 2) POEditor treats identical terms as one string (the only way to have duplicates in a POEditor software localization project is by importing identical terms with different context).